Back

 Part of having a growth mindset is focusing on progress rather than exclusively valuing the result.
 And on that path, during that progress, we can make ourselves liquid and mold to the circumstances.

-By valuing the process, we take it step by step, making change and adaptation something more manageable and easy for us.
+By valuing the process, we take it step by step, making change and adaptation more manageable and easy for us.
 If you find this a little tricky, maybe this article can help you shift your mindset.

 Ultimately, it would be best to remember that adapting is a matter of understanding, accepting, and learning.
 And what better way to work on that than by trying to have a nourishing perspective?